 The photo on the right by Colin Beazley Hy wife works in the building previously occupied by Goldsborough, Mort & Co. on the Ultimo side of Darling Harbour.

 Freezing solved the matter of the long term preservation of meat but proved another point.
-In our effort to preserve meat we have developed products of such supreme quality and taste that it will be part of human culture for as long as humanity will prevail.
-Bacon, with its reddish/ pinkish fresh meat colour and distinct taste; its subtle saltiness in the case of mild cured and sweet cured bacon and smokiness in the case of smoked bacon; its inherent ability to withstand bacterial spoilage.
-Its meatiness.
-All work together as characteristics of one of the greatest products on earth.
+In our effort to preserve meat we have developed products of such supreme quality and taste that they will be part of human culture for as long as humanity will prevail.
+Bacon, with its reddish/ pinkish fresh meat colour and distinct taste; its subtle saltiness in the case of mild cured and sweet cured bacon and smokiness in the case of smoked bacon; its inherent ability to withstand bacterial spoilage, its meatiness, all work together as characteristics of one of the greatest products on earth.

-There is one statement that I am not sure if I am in full agreement with Mr. Mort.
+There is one statement that I am not sure if I am in full agreement with Mr Mort.
 It relates to his comment that “cold arrests all change.”
-This is a matter that “feels right”, but animal and human remains that have been discovered in places of extreme cold have been preserved remarkably well and seems to support his point, but in no way can it be said that the flesh is completely without any change.
-What exactly the changes are and how it will impact on bacon taste is something that must be investigated very carefully.
+This is a matter that “feels right”, but animal and human remains that have been discovered in places of extreme cold have been preserved remarkably well and seems to support his point, but in no way can it be said that the flesh is complete without any change in its frozen state.
+What exactly the changes are and how they will impact bacon taste is something that must be investigated very carefully.

 I continue to miss all of you dearly!

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!

 (1) The Graaff Electrical Lighting Works, constructed at the Molteno Dam was commissioned in 1895.
 It was Cape Town Municipality’s first power station.
 It was able to run on steam (the chimney stack has since been removed) as well as water.
 It was the first hydro electric station in South Africa.

 Graaff electrical station.
 The photo was taken in 2014 by Eben

 Graaff electrical station.
 The photo was taken in 2014 by Eben.